yunity-archive/foodsaving-setup/README.md

 - setup the database and run the migrations
 - run/manage the application's processes using pm2

 The app is split into frontend and backend parts.
-You can either:

-1. run everything locally on your machine
+You can run everything locally on your machine.
-2. run the backend in a vagrant vm and run the frontend locally (Note: the app is in heavy development right now, so this might not work)

 ## Install system deps